danfuzz/samizdat/doc/samizdat-0-lib/Value.md

 #### `totGe(value1, value2) <> logic`

-Per-type ordering comparison, which calls `totOrder(value1, value2)` to determine result.
+Type-specific total-order comparison, which calls `totOrder(value1, value2)` to determine result.
 Returns `value2` if it is considered greater than or equal to `value1`.

 #### `totGt(value1, value2) <> logic`

-Per-type ordering comparison, which calls `totOrder(value1, value2)` to determine result.
+Type-specific total-order comparison, which calls `totOrder(value1, value2)` to determine result.
 Returns `value2` if it is considered greater than `value1`.

 #### `totLe(value1, value2) <> logic`

-Per-type ordering comparison, which calls `totOrder(value1, value2)` to determine result.
+Type-specific total-order comparison, which calls `totOrder(value1, value2)` to determine result.
 Returns `value2` if it is considered less than or equal to `value1`.

 #### `totLt(value1, value2) <> logic`

-Per-type ordering comparison, which calls `totOrder(value1, value2)` to determine result.
+Type-specific total-order comparison, which calls `totOrder(value1, value2)` to determine result.
 Returns `value2` if it is considered less than `value1`.

 #### `totNe(value1, value2) <> logic`

-Per-type ordering comparison, which calls `totEq(value1, value2)` to determine result.
+Type-specific total-order comparison, which calls `totEq(value1, value2)` to determine result.
 Returns `value2` if it is *not* considered equal to `value1`.